ArianeDucellier/arianeducellier.github.io/_pages/about.md

 - October 2025: I am a co-author of a [Global Burden of Disease](https://www.healthdata.org/research-analysis/gbd) study [paper](https://www.sciencedirect.com/science/article/pii/S3050503825000317) published in the The Lancet Obstetrics, Gynaecology, and Women's Health.

-- Fall 2025: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.
+- Fall 2025: I am teaching the course [Visualizing Data](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.

 - August 2025: The version 0.2.0 of the raking package is now available on [PyPI](https://pypi.org/project/raking/).